Nezuber/MSc/README.md

 ### Lab Code
 The MATLAB code for the experiment conduction is provided in `\os2401` and `\os2501` for the pilot study and main study, respectively.
 Main files are `os2401.m` and `os2501.m`.
-Each participants per-trial data is saved in the respective `data/` folders, while the summarized data is stored in the `analysis/` folders.
+Each participants per-trial data is saved in the respective `data/` folders, while the summarized per-task data is stored in the `analyses/` folders.
 However, this code is only functional in a laboritory with the required apparatus.

 ### Analysis Code